How to Automate AWS Backups Effectively

-- How to trigger backups with Lambda on schedule.
+3. How to trigger backups with Lambda on a schedule.

-AWS Backup provides a centralized backup service that makes it easier to back up your application data across AWS services in the cloud as well as on-premises.
-You can define backup policies, manage backup schedules, and monitor activity all from one place.
+AWS Backup provides a centralized backup service that makes it easy to back up your application data across multiple AWS services and on-premises.
+You can define backup policies, manage schedules, and monitor activity—all from one place.

-This service supports both manual and automated backups, allowing you to create backup plans that specify when and how backups are taken, how long they are retained, and where they are stored.
+This service supports both manual and automated backups, allowing you to create backup plans that specify when and how backups are performed, how long they are retained, and where they are stored.

 {